aeo/svn-log-parser/README.md

 SVN Log Parser (for Node.js)
 ============================

-The SVN Log Parser module will .
+The SVN Log Parser module will parse SVN logs as into relevant JSON.

 Install as dependency